Submission to review committees

 You can find the complete procedure and instructons for submitting a research file on the webpage of the MREC.

-WMO-Medicinal product
+WMO-Medicinal products

 For clinical trials involving medicinal products, the European Clinical Trial Regulation (ECTR) is applicable.